oat-sa/lib-lti1p3-proctoring/doc/message/proctoring-workflow.md

 - it requires a registration repository and a nonce repository implementations [as explained here](https://github.com/oat-sa/lib-lti1p3-core/blob/master/doc/quickstart/interfaces.md)
 - it expects a [PSR7 ServerRequestInterface](https://www.php-fig.org/psr/psr-7/#321-psrhttpmessageserverrequestinterface) to validate
-- it will output a [LaunchValidationResult](https://github.com/oat-sa/lib-lti1p3-core/blob/master/src/Message/Launch/Validator/Result/LaunchValidationResult.php) representing the launch validation, the related registration and the deep linking response payload itself.
+- it will output a [LaunchValidationResult](https://github.com/oat-sa/lib-lti1p3-core/blob/master/src/Message/Launch/Validator/Result/LaunchValidationResult.php) representing the launch validation, the related registration and the StartAssessment payload itself.

 ```php
 <?php